libbyshoop/csinparallel/modules/DrugDesignInParallel/source/go/go.rst

 Further Notes
 #############

 - The use of Go’s channel feature made some key parts of the Go code more concise, as seen above.
 For example, highlighted sections above show that we needed fewer lines of (arguably) less complex code to process a ligand and produce a ``Pair`` in the Go code than in the Boost threads code.
 Also, the Go runtime manages thread creation implicitly, somewhat like OpenMP, whereas we must allocate and manage Boost threads explicitly.

 - Using channels also simplified the synchronization logic in our Go implementation.

-	- We used (thread-safe) Go channels in place of the task queue ``tasks`` and the vector of ``Pair`` pairs  to manage the flow of our data.
-Reasoning with the ``send`` and ``receive`` operations on channels is at least as easy as reasoning about queue and vector operations.
+	- We used (thread-safe) Go channels in place of the task queue ``tasks`` and the vector of Pair ``pairs`` to manage the flow of our data.
+Reasoning with the send and receive operations on channels is at least as easy as reasoning about queue and vector operations.

-	- The Boost implementation used TBB ``concurrent_bounded_queue`` instead of ``concurrent_queue`` because of the availability of a blocking ``pop()`` operation, so that one could modify ``dd_boost.cpp`` to include dynamic ligand generation in a straightforward and correct way, and used a value ``SENTINEL`` to detect when ligands were actually exhausted.
+	- The Boost implementation used TBB ``concurrent_bounded_queue`` instead of ``concurrent_queue`` because of the availability of a blocking ``pop()`` operation, so that one could modify :download:`dd_boost.cpp <code/dd_boost.cpp>` to include dynamic ligand generation in a straightforward and correct way, and used a value ``SENTINEL`` to detect when ligands were actually exhausted.
 Go channels provide these features in a simpler and readily understood way.

-- Just after the “map” stage, the Go implementation stores all ``Pair``\ s in the channel ``pairs`` into an array for sorting.
+- Just after the “map” stage, the Go implementation stores all Pairs in the channel ``pairs`` into an array for sorting.
 We cannot store into that array directly during the parallel “map” stage, since that array is not thread-safe.

+Questions for exploration
+#########################

+- Compile and run :download:`dd_go.go <code/dd_go.go>`, and compare its performance to :download:`dd_serial.cpp <code/dd_serial.cpp>` and to other parallel implementations.

+- For further ideas, see exercises for other parallel implementations.